lukasjarosch/skipper/README.md

     - `go_schema` to generate go types based off the yaml files (and write them into go files)
     - `terraform_data` to generate a terraform data module with the inventory content
     - `include` to enable class-based includes with complex inheritance
+    - `generate` to be able to derive new classes from the inventory during runtime
 - [ ] Basic